audioeye/sdlc-docs/docs/how-our-tests-work.md

 ## JSON Output

-If you're prefer to work with JSON, you can use the `-t` flag with `json` to output the results in JSON format.
+If you prefer to work with to work with JSON, you can use the `-t` flag with `json` to output the results in JSON format.

 ```bash
 % npx aetest scan -c -t json < component.html